PINTO0309/onnx2tf/README.md

     disable_group_convolution: Optional[bool]
       Disable GroupConvolution and replace it with SeparableConvolution for output to saved_model format.

+    enaable_batchmatmul_unfold: Optional[bool]
+      BatchMatMul is separated batch by batch to generate a primitive MatMul.

     replace_argmax_to_reducemax_and_indicies_is_int64: Optional[bool]
       Replace ArgMax with a ReduceMax.
 The returned indicies are int64.